-There are many tools available in your GMB dashboard that allow you to customize your presence.
+There are many tools available in your profile dashboard that allow you to customize your search presence.

 These include adding location(s), unique information about your products or services, photographs, and other details to help you attract new customers through local search marketing.

-You’ll also have the option to build a “website” within Google My Business.
+You’ll also have the option to build a “website” within Google.
 While there are different website themes, customization to match your brand’s fonts, colors, and so on is limited.

 Nonetheless, the option is there to feed Google correct information about your business.
 That’s the key takeaway.

-What Can You Publish On Your Google My Business Website?
+What Can You Publish On Your Google Business Profile Website?